ZiminDmitriyEv/StakePool/contract/README.md

 ## Implementation details

-The owner can setup such contract with different parameters and start receiving users native tokens.
+The owner can set up such contract with different parameters and start receiving users native tokens.
 Any other user can send their native tokens to the contract and increase the total stake distributed on validators and receive staking pool fungible tokens.
 These users are rewarded by increasing the rate of the staking pool tokens they received, but the contract has the right to charge a commission.
 Then users can withdraw their native tokens after some unlocking period by exchanging staking pool tokens.

-The price of a staking pool token defined as the total amount of staked native tokens divided by the the total amount of staking pool token.
+The price of a staking pool token defined as the total amount of staked native tokens divided by the total amount of staking pool token.
 The number of staking pool token is always less than the number of the staked native tokens, so the price of single staking pool token is not less than `1`.

 ## Existing `call` methods: